nodejs/node-addon-api/doc/error_handling.md

 If C++ exceptions are disabled (for more info see: [Setup](setup.md)), then the `Napi::Error` class does not extend `std::exception`.
 This means that any calls to node-addon-api function do not throw a C++ exceptions.
-Instead, these node-api functions that calling into JavaScript are returning with `Maybe` boxed values.
+Instead, these node-api functions that call into JavaScript are returning with `Maybe` boxed values.
 In that case, the calling side should convert the `Maybe` boxed values with checks to ensure that the call did succeed and therefore no exception is pending.
 If the check fails, that is to say, the returning value is _empty_, the calling